 Now let’s talk about drinks.
 You probably already know that soda pop and wine are not good for your teeth.
 Alaska teens that sip soda all day can have acid erosion while their young teeth should be at their strongest.
 In addition to soda, energy drinks are very popular in Alaska and cosmetic dentists are noticing the effects on their dental patients’ tooth enamel.

 If you drink soda or energy drinks often, you may want to drink water or chew sugarless gum after downing a can.
 Stimulating saliva production can speed up the remineralization process.

 If your teeth have become more sensitive in general, or in response to hot or cold foods or beverages, you may have acid erosion.
-To schedule an examination with Dr. Kirk Johnson at Excellence In Dentistry, call (907) 349-0022 today.
+To schedule an examination with Dr. Kendall Skinner at Excellence In Dentistry, call (907) 349-0022 today.
 We can use digital x-rays to assess the condition of your teeth and recommend treatment that will keep your enamel healthy and strong.